Where in the World is Cannabis Legal?

 Germany2024No

-Recreational cannabis use is legal or decriminalized in Uruguay, Canada, South Africa, Georgia, Germany (April 2024), Luxembourg, Malta, Mexico, Thailand, and the Netherlands.
+Recreational cannabis use is legal or decriminalized in Uruguay, Canada, South Africa, Georgia, Germany, Luxembourg, Malta, Mexico, Thailand, and the Netherlands.
 In the United States, while still illegal on a national-level, recreational marijuana use is legal in 24 states, decriminalized in a handful, and most states allow some form of medicinal use. (hemp, CBD and non-THC marijuana products are legal in the USA since 2018.)

 Only 3 countries have legal & regulated commercial sales of recreational cannabis: Canada, Uruguay and Thailand.